Museum Policies, Accessibility & FAQ

 Can I take food or drinks into the Museum?

 Like other museums, we do not allow food or beverages into the galleries.
 We will allow water bottles as long as they are in a sealable container.
-There are also water fountains located next to the restrooms on each floor.

 Can I check a bag or my coat?